mfurmanczak/Final-Year-Project---Mikolaj-Furmanczak/README.md

-# Artificial Neural Networks for Multi-Class Classification of Audio Data in Urban Environments.
+# Artificial Neural Networks for Multi-Class Classification of Audio Data in Urban Environments
 Software for training a CNN Model on the `UrbanSound8K` dataset using `Tensorflow`.

 ## Installation